dshepsis/Sm4sh-Calculator/README.md

 * Given a move, search for followups, frame-traps, and 50/50s
 * Eventually parameterize movement and jumps to provide more information on whether combos may be true beyond just comparing frame-data.

+## To do:
+* Remove `gravity2` from all attributes files.
+It is not used anywhere, and has no related functionality.
+* The attributes files also contain air acceleration, but only the max additional value, not the base value.
+* Implement the following classes:
+ * Fighter (Draft Complete)
+ * Attack
+ * Attacker
+ * Target
+ * GameState

 ## Credits
 * [@KuroganeHammer](https://twitter.com/KuroganeHammer) [frame data repository](http://kuroganehammer.com/Smash4)